 Our fire crews have the capacity to respond to a variety of emergencies including wildland fires, floods, rescues, and other natural disasters.
 In addition to emergency response, our crews provide community service project work with local agencies in Tehama, Butte, and Glenn Counties.
 When not responding to emergencies and working on community service projects, Salt Creek Camp crews complete several work projects for federal, state, local, and other public agency organizations.
 The work project's priority for our fire crews generally revolves around wildland fuels and hazard reduction.
 Cleanup, construction, and other services are provided to public agencies needing a larger labor pool than they can produce internally.
-Last year Salt Creek Camp logged over 29,344 hours in community service projects and provided over 40,629 hours fighting fires throughout Tehama and Glenn Counties and the State of California.
+Last year Salt Creek Camp logged over 46,642 hours in community service projects and provided over 86,160 hours fighting fires throughout Tehama and Glenn Counties and the State of California.
 In addition to our fire crews, Salt Creek Camp houses a Bulldozer unit that responds to emergencies throughout the region and state.

-During unusually slow fire seasons, the reduction in fire responses provides an added benefit to the residents of Tehama and Glenn counties by increasing the hours spent performing Conservation work and fuels reduction by the Salt Creek Fire Crews, Bulldozer Unit, Grader, Heavy Fire Equipment Operators, and Fire Captains assigned to Salt Creek Camp.
-Noteworthy projects include Fire Hazard Reduction in the Highway 36 West FRP, R-Wild Horse Ranch VMP, Corning Land and Cattle VMP, Toomes Camp FRP, Matlock Loop FRP, Pellows Fire Road, Black Butte Lake Fire Roads, and Interstate 5 corridor.
-The City of Corning, Salt Creek/Newville Cemetery, Orland Recreation Department, City of Chico, City of Willows, Glenn County Sheriff's Posse, Red Bluff Little League, State Parks, and Gerber School are also beneficiaries of conservation work performed by Salt Creek Crews.
+During unusually slow fire seasons, the reduction in fire response provides an added benefit to the residents of Tehama and Glenn counties by increasing the hours spent performing Conservation work and fuels reduction by the Salt Creek Fire Crews, Bulldozer Unit, Grader, Heavy Fire Equipment Operators, and Fire Captains assigned to Salt Creek Camp.
+Noteworthy projects include Fire Hazard Reduction in the Highway 36 West FRP, Bengard FRP, Corning Land and Cattle VMP, Toomes Camp FRP, Matlock Loop FRP, Pellows Fire Road, and Black Butte Lake Fire Roads.
+The City of Corning, Salt Creek/Newville Cemetery, Stoney Gorge Reservoir, Glenn County Sheriff's Posse, Glenn County Public Works, Red Bluff & Corning Little League, State Parks, and Gerber School are also beneficiaries of conservation work performed by Salt Creek Crews.